AMC Spirit: 1979

 The standard engine on all models except the AMX was a 121 cuin EA831 inline-four supplied by Audi.
 Optional were AMC's 232 cuin and 258 cuin inline-sixes (the latter standard on the AMX).
 The 304 cuin AMC V8 engine was offered as an option only on the liftback.
 The 1979 model year would mark a one-year reprieve for V8 availability in the short 96 in wheelbase AMC chassis.
 The last time this configuration was available was in the 1976 Gremlin.
 All engines could be mated to either a standard 4-speed manual transmission or an optional 3-speed TorqueFlite automatic transmission with floor shift, depending on trim and options.
 A 3-speed manual transmission was available as a delete option with the 232 engine.

 The four-cylinder engine is the same overhead camshaft unit carried over from the Gremlin, and was also available on the Concord.
 It used the same cast parts as the Porsche 924 (both made by VW/Audi), but was assembled in an AMC plant in Indiana to different specifications than that of the Porsche engine.
 The AMC version was only offered with a 2-barrel carburetor while the Porsche unit had electronic fuel injection and a higher compression ratio.
 It was available with either a 3-speed TorqueFlite automatic transmission with special gear ratios or a Borg-Warner HR1 4-speed manual.

-The AMX model was transferred from the Concord hatchback to the Spirit liftback body for 1979 and came with either the 258 I6 or 304 V8.
+The AMX model was transferred from the Concord hatchback to the Spirit liftback body for 1979 and came with either the 258 I6 or the 304 V8 engine.
 The AMX featured a flush blackout grille with an AMX emblem, fiberglass wheel flares, rear spoiler, ER60x14 white-letter tires on 14x7-inch "Turbocast II" aluminum wheels, blackout trim, "GT rally-tuned" suspension, floor shift transmission, an optional hood decal, and other sporty features.

 Popular Science magazine compared the four-cylinder Spirit with the Chevrolet Chevette, Dodge Omni 024, and the imported Plymouth Champ describing the Spirit's "generous updating of the chassis and body have kept it fresh-looking."
-Although its imported engine and heavy chassis it was "no economy standout ... what is special about the Spirit is the luxury finish ... with the look of a high-priced car."
+Despite its imported engine, with its heavy chassis it was "no economy standout ... what is special about the Spirit is the luxury finish ... with the look of a high-priced car."
 A Popular Mechanics survey of one-thousand owners after they had driven their cars a total of 795733 mi gave their Spirits "a strong vote of confidence as a basically fine automobile - good-looking, great handling, economical, smooth-riding, and quite comfortable for two people."